NIRSpec IFU Operations

 MSA leakage calibration exposures and correction in IFU data

 The MSA leakage is unwanted flux that makes its way through the NIRSpec MSA shutters, and thus can negatively affect science exposures in the IFU mode.
 There are various mechanisms for correcting such leakage signal.
 These are explained in detail in the article NIRSpec MSA Leakage Correction for IFU Observations.
-The APT template for IFU mode includes an option to obtain dedicated calibration exposures that can be used to subtract the MSA leakage flux in the pipeline processing of IFU science data.
+The APT template for the IFU mode includes an option to obtain dedicated calibration exposures that can be used to subtract the MSA leakage flux in the pipeline processing of IFU science data.

 Mosaicking with the IFU